litmuschaos/litmus-docs/website/docs/user-guides/schedule-workflow.md

 2. **Chaos Scenario Table** : This table contains the list of experiments present in the chaos scenario .
 It also consists of some valuable information related to the target applications.
 3. **Add Experiment** : If you have selected `Create a new chaos scenario using experiments from MyHub` in Choose a Chaos Scenario step, you can see a `Add a new experiment` button, this will allow you to add more experiments to the chaos scenario .
 4. **Edit Chaos Scenario ** : With this option, you can view and make changes in the chaos scenario manifest with a YAML editor.
-5. **Revert Chaos** : For custom chaos scenario s, you can now enable or disable the revert step from the portal.
+5. **Revert Chaos** : For custom chaos scenarios, you can now enable or disable the revert step from the portal.
    With revert step enabled, a new functionality called `podGC` is also added which deletes the chaos scenario pods after the completion of chaos scenario as part of the clean-up process.

 <figure>